 It had only been a short, sharp skirmish but it was the first time they had seen action and they were widely praised by those who witnessed it with even the Southern press feeling compelled to report that black men had fought better than many of the white soldiers present.

-An attack had been made the previous week but had been repulsed with heavy loss of life so whether the 54th Massachusetts had been given the honour of leading the attack because Colonel Shaw had sought it or because black soldiers were seen as expendable remains a subject of debate.
+An attack had been made the previous week but had been repulsed with heavy casualties, so whether or not the 54th Massachusetts had been assigned the task of leading the attack because Colonel Shaw had sought the honour for his regiment or because black soldiers were seen as being more expendable remains uncertain.

 Fort Wagner was a formidable sand construction armed with cannon and howitzers and had a garrison of 1,800 mostly native South Carolinians determined to defend their capital.
 It was also surrounded by a moat of sharpened wooden spikes, a water filled ditch, and a high parapet that had to be scaled before the walls of the fort itself could be reached.
 It was commanded by the experienced Virginian William Booth Taliaferro who had previously served in the Eastern theatre under the legendary General Thomas “Stonewall” Jackson.